eristoddle/WSO2-Docker-Compose/README.md

 Most of the steps I learned from this post: https://www.webuildinternet.com/2016/09/06/how-to-install-rancheros-and-rancher/.
 But it didn't really cover adding hosts.

 - Run `docker-machine create -d virtualbox --virtualbox-boot2docker-url https://releases.rancher.com/os/latest/rancheros.iso rancheros` to create the docker host for rancheros
-- Log in to the machine with `docker-machine ssh rancheros`.
+- Log in to the machine with `docker-machine ssh rancheros`
 - Then run `sudo docker run -d --restart=always -p 8080:8080 rancher/server` inside this new host to start rancher.

 #### Managing the Rancher Instance